List of Indiana Jones characters: Indiana Jones

-Dr. Henry Walton "Indiana" Jones, Jr. (Harrison Ford), the titular character of the franchise, is an archaeologist and part-time college professor.
+Dr. Henry Walton "Indiana" Jones, Jr. (Harrison Ford), the titular character and the main protagonist of the franchise, He is an archaeologist and part-time college professor.

 Satipo

 Satipo (Alfred Molina) is a guide accompanying Indy in the temple in the film's opening.
 He follows behind him through the temple's traps on the way in.
 When Indy and Satipo reach a pit on the way out, Satipo makes it over with Indy's whip and Indy is stuck on the other side.
 Indy throws over the fertility idol to Satipo, who offered to throw him his whip for it; but he betrays Indy, dropping the whip and fleeing.
 In his haste, he forgot to mind the wall trap he had witnessed Indy test and is killed; Indiana makes it out.

 In an early script of the film, written by Lawrence Kasdan, Satipo flees the boulder with Indy, only to be met with Barranca's ultimate fate in the finished film and killed by the Hovito tribe, but the script was scrapped.

 He appears in the video game Indiana Jones and the Infernal Machine (1999) in the secret level "Return to Peru", where Indiana returns to the same temple and finds the second idol.

 His name is based on that of a Peruvian town, Satipo in Satipo Province in Junín Region.